Retire in Ukraine

 What are the most rewarding aspects of retiring in Ukraine?

 "Have developed a wonderful loving relationship with a fine woman.
 My health has improved eating fresh home cooked food rather than processed prepared meals, or over salted and processed restaurant meals.
 I have quit taking blood pressure and cholesterol meds.
-Walking daily, as exercise and have no car here," explained one retiree living in Kharkov.
+Walking daily, as exercise and have no car here," said one retiree in Kharkov.

 What are healthcare services like in Ukraine?